-The Diocesan Safeguarding Team are committed to responding to safeguarding concerns and providing support and advice.
+The Diocesan Safeguarding Team is committed to responding to safeguarding concerns, providing support and advice.
 However, we are unable to offer an emergency or 24-hour service.
-Therefore, if you have a concern or wish to speak to somebody outside of office hours please contact one of the agencies below who are either available on a 24-hour basis or through specialist helplines and services:
+Therefore, if you have a concern or wish to speak to somebody outside of office hours, please contact one of the agencies below who are either available on a 24-hour basis or through specialist helplines and services:

-To find out who your Local Authority is please us the following link https://www.gov.uk/find-local-council
+- To find out who is your Local Authority, please use the following link https://www.gov.uk/find-local-council

 - NSPCC: 0808 800 5000, free helpline.
 Call if you are worried about a child.
 Monday to Friday 8am – 10pm and at weekends 9am – 6pm.

 - NSPCC Childline: 0800 1111, the line is free and open 24 hours a day, 7 days a week.
 Call if you are a child or young person and are worried about anything - no problem is too big or too small.